smapiot/piral/docs/questions/tooling.md

 8. For new pilets use `pilet new <your-app-shell-name>`
 9. Everything should just work as normal

-You can still create emulator packages of your app shell, which can be shipped to teams that do not (or cannot / should not) contribute to the mono repo.
+You can still create emulator packages of your app shell, which can be shipped to teams that do not (or cannot / should not) contribute to the monorepo.

 ---------------------------------------